-Context clues are hints that an author gives to help define a difficult or unusual word.
-The clue may appear within the same sentence as the word to which it refers, or it may follow in a preceding sentence.
-Because most of one’s vocabulary is gained through reading, it is important that you be able to recognize and take advantage of context clues.
+Context clues are hints that an author gives to help define a difficult or unusual word within a book.
+The clue may appear within the same sentence as the word to which it refers or it may follow in the next sentence.
+Because most of our vocabulary is gained through reading, it is important that we are able to recognize and take advantage of context clues.

 WATCH: Words Bookworms Mispronounce Because We Read Them First

 There are at least four kinds of context clues that are quite common: